Ovechkin, Caps win 4th in row with 3-2 victory over Rangers

 The Rangers were down 2-1 before they tied it late in the second period.
 Anthony DeAngelo shot it from the point and Filip Chytil slipped a backhand pass while falling down to Buchnevich, who scored his 13th of the season at 14:20.

-The teams, which played a wild 6-5 overtime game a week ago in Washington, got off to another fast start Sunday.
+The teams played a wild 6-5 overtime game a week ago in Washington, and they got off to another fast start Sunday.

 Strome opened the scoring just 45 seconds into the matinee when he took advantage of a turnover by Dmitry Orlov and scored his 11th of the season.